CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Back.3.sec=Holdings has guaranteed, and Holdings and Borrower have agreed to cause certain current and future Subsidiaries of Borrower [and Holdings] (the Guarantor Subsidiaries) to guarantee, Borrower’s Obligations under the First Lien Credit Agreement and the Second Lien Credit Agreement.

-Back.4.sec=Each of Borrower, Holdings, each Guarantor Subsidiary, and each other Person that executes and delivers a First Lien Collateral Document or a Second Lien Collateral Document as a “grantor” or “pledgor” (or the equivalent) is a Grantor.
+Back.4.sec=Each of Borrower, Holdings, each Guarantor Subsidiary, and each other Person that executes and delivers a First Lien Collateral Document or a Second Lien Collateral Document as a “grantor&rdquo; or “pledgor&rdquo; (or the equivalent) is a Grantor.

 Back.5.sec=A Grantor may enter into Hedge Agreements and Cash Management Agreements with one or more lenders under the First Lien Credit Agreement or their affiliates as counterparties, which may be included in the First Lien Obligations defined below.
 The First Lien Obligations and the Second Lien Obligations are secured by Liens on substantially all the assets of Borrower, Holdings, and the Guarantor Subsidiaries.